HuskieRobotics/Northstar2025/northstar/README.md

     * camera -> automatic image adjustment
         * sets configuration automatically
         * this should be done as part of field calibration
+        * the gain and expsure settings are in the Features - All -> Analog Control and Acquisition Control
         * https://docs.baslerweb.com/automatic-image-adjustment.html
     * toolbar -> open sharpness indicator
         * focus the camera and set the stop nut to preserve focus